 Entrance Fee: 90 RMB, plus 15 RMB from a shuttle bus from the entrance of the park to the foot of the mountain, it’s about 3km

 Reaching The Maijishan Grottoes is a bit of a pain.
 But it´s possible to take a long day trip from Xian to here.

 There are located about 45Km/28 miles southeast of Tianshui City.
 You will most likely have to spend a night in Tianshui if not doing the long day trip from Xian.
 Tianshui lies halfway between the two major cities Lanzhou and Xian, so the most obvious way to get here is while traveling between the two.

-It´s about 4-5 hours with bus or train to both cities.There´s more than 30 trains a day passing by Tianshui to Xian heading either west or east.
+It´s about 4-5 hours by bus or train to both cities.There are more than 30 trains a day passing by Tianshui to Xian heading either west or east.

 There´s a shuttle bus (bus nr 34) that leaves from outside the Tianshui Railway Station to the entrance of Maijishan Park.
 The bus is supposed to leave every 15min between 06:30-19:30.

 Tianshui was once the first stop that the Silk Road in the Gansu Province.
 These days it´s nothing more than a sleepy old city with a population of 3,500,000.